alseambusher/crontab-ui/README.md

     npm install -g crontab-ui
     crontab-ui

-If you need to set/use an alternate port, you may do so by setting an environment variable before starting the process:
+If you need to set/use an alternate host, or you need to set/use an alternate port, you may do so by setting an environment variable before starting the process:

-    PORT=9000 crontab-ui
+    HOST=0.0.0.0 PORT=9000 crontab-ui

 Also, you may have to **set permissions** for your `node_modules` folder.
 Refer [this](https://docs.npmjs.com/getting-started/fixing-npm-permissions).